CSE 701: Final Project

 2. A constructor that takes a signed 64-bit integer and converts it to an arbitrary-precision integer.

 3. A constructor that takes a string of digits and converts it to an arbitrary-precision integer.
 The reason we need this is that signed 64-bit integers only go up to 9,223,372,036,854,775,807, or around 9.2×1018.
-If I want to enter the number 1020, for example, I can't enter it as a 64-bit integer, or as any other integer type for that matter - such a number simply cannot be represented using the fundamental integer types available in C++, which is exactly why we need to create an arbitrary-precision class in the first place.
-Therefore, you need to be able to take a string like "100000000000000000000" and then convert it to the internal storage format of your arbitrary-precision integers.
+If you want to enter the number 1020, for example, you can't enter it as a 64-bit integer, or any other built-in integer type.
+Therefore, you need to be able to take a string like "100000000000000000000" and then convert it to the internal storage format of your class.

 Your class must overload the following operators: